fivetran-seanodriscoll/dbt_transformations/pull_request_template.md

 - [ ] My commits are related to the pull request and look clean.

+- [ ] I have run `dbt run` and `dbt test` and confirmed I have not introduced any errors to the workflow.

-- [ ] My SQL follows the style guide.
+- [ ] My SQL follows our internal style guide.

 - [ ] I have materialized my models appropriately.

 - [ ] I have added appropriate tests and documentation to any new models.

-- [ ] I have updated the README file.

-{%- if project.warehouse == 'redshift' %}

-- [ ] I have added sort and dist keys to models materialized as tables.

-- [ ] I have validated the SQL in any late-binding views.

-{% endif %}